fma2/mars-rover/README.md

 ###### Step 2: Run with provided input

-In the Command Line, make sure you are inside of the src folder and run:
+In the command line, make sure you are inside of the src folder and run:

 ```
 java RoverMain input.txt
 ```

-##### Testing Script
+#### Testing Script

 ###### Step 1: Make testing-script executable

+The script assumes your javac compiler is at /user/bin/javac.

 Because the submission instructions asked for no executable files, you will need to make the test-script file executable.
 To do so, run the following command in the src directory:

 ```
 chmod +x test/test-script